ParthTrehan/Group-38/README.md

 # COMP90024 Cluster & Cloud Computing Assignment 2

+The demo can be seen at http://172.26.38.49:3000/ make sure the Unimelb VPN is connected.

 Prerequisites
 -
 We have built a simple real-time cloud project which runs on [Nectar Cloud](https://nectar.org.au/).
 This project uses various frameworks and technologies including: